 Study of growth and development from birth through adolescence, contributing to an understanding of the physical, social, intellectual, emotional, and psychological development of children and youth, and the ability to use this understanding in guiding teaching and learning experiences.
 Focus on implications for education, early childhood through adolescence.
-Students engage in 6 hours of community service and observation at a designated elementary school preschool program.
-Prerequisite: Students enrolled in the course must have taken EDUC 114, be enrolled in EDUC 114 the same semester or instructor approval.
-3 credit hours.
+Includes a service learning component.